 CRM 320.
 Criminal Law.
 An involved philosophical analysis of criminal law principles and concepts focusing on both the procedural aspects and the substantive elements of the various crimes, criminal court decisions, and the practical application of such principles and concepts in the courtroom.
 This course will assist you developing critical analysis skills by examining the legal framework for the enforcement of criminal law.
-It will also provide a philosophical analysis of criminal law principles and concepts focusing on both the procedural aspects and the substantive elements of the various crimes, criminal court decisions, and the procedural aspects and the substantive principles and concepts focusing on both the procedural aspects and the substantive principles and concepts in the courtroom.
+It will also provide a philosophical analysis of criminal law principles and concepts focusing on both the procedural aspects and the substantive elements of the various crimes, criminal court decisions, and the practical application of such principles and concepts in the courtroom.